-Dodge Ram 1500 owners have reported 52 problems related to hood latch (under the latches/locks/linkage category).
+Dodge Ram 1500 owners have reported 53 problems related to hood latch (under the latches/locks/linkage category).
+The most recently reported issues are listed below.

 The contact owns a 1999 Dodge Ram 1500.
 The contact stated that the vehicle was taken to an independent mechanic for scheduled maintenance.
 When the vehicle was taken for a test drive, the hood latch fractured and the hood flew open.
 The vehicle was taken to the dealer and they kept the vehicle for four weeks.
 The dealer offered to buy back the vehicle because the recall was no longer valid.
 The vehicle was not repaired.
 The manufacturer was not notified of the failure.
 The VIN was invalid.
 The approximate failure mileage was 201,000.